allan-pg/Denormalization-in-Databases/README.md

 A normalized database is not required calculated values for applications.
 Calculating these values on-the-fly will take a longer time, slowing down the execution of the query.
 Thus, in denormalization, fetching queries can be simpler because we need to look at fewer tables.

 ## cons of Denormalization
-- increased complexity, maintenance and storage costs and data inconsistencies.
+- Increased complexity, maintenance and storage costs and data inconsistencies.
-- data redundancy
+- Data redundancy: is when multiple copies of the same information are stored in more than one place at a time.
+This challenge plagues organizations of all sizes in all industries and leads to elevated storage costs, errors, and compromised analytics.

 **How is denormalization different from normalization?**
 - Denormalization is a technique used to merge data from multiple tables into a single table that can be queried quickly.
 Normalization, on the other hand, is used to delete redundant data from a database and replace it with non-redundant and reliable data.